Mark-Kramer/Case-Studies-Python/_build/03/the-power-spectrum-part-1.md

 In this chapter, we analyzed 2 s of EEG data.
 We started with visual inspection of the EEG time series. <a href="#fig:3.1" class="fig"><span><img src="imgs/3-1.png"></span></a> This is always the best place to start when analyzing new data and provides initial important intuition for the time series.
 Through the initial visual inspection, we concluded that rhythmic activity appeared and was dominated by a 60 Hz oscillation.
 Then, to characterize further the rhythmic activity, we computed two related quantities: the autocovariance and the spectrum.
 We found that rhythmic activity appeared in the autocovariance of the data.
 We then considered the spectrum.
 To do so, we first introduced the notion of the Fourier transform and discussed in detail how to compute the spectrum in Python.
 We also defined two fundamental quantities—the frequency resolution and the Nyquist frequency—and explored how to manipulate these quantities.
 (We recommend you commit both quantities to memory.
 For every spectral analysis you encounter, ask: What is the frequency resolution?
 What is the Nyquist frequency?).
 We then considered how logarithmic scales can be used to emphasize features of the spectrum. <a href="#fig:3.13a" class="fig"><span><img src="imgs/3-13a.png"></span></a> And, we examined how the spectrogram provides insight into spectral features that change in time. <a href="#fig:3.14" class="fig"><span><img src="imgs/3-14.png"></span></a> We concluded that the EEG data are dominated by 60 Hz activity throughout the 2 s interval, and that weaker low-frequency activity emerges during two intervals: a 6 Hz rhythm from 0 s to 1 s, and an 11 Hz rhythm from 1 s to 2 s.

 In this module, we only touched the surface of spectral analysis; many details and issues exist for further exploration.
 In future modules, we will discuss the issues of windowing and zero padding.
-For those interested in exploring further, see [Percival & Walden, 1998](https://buprimo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA_BOSU121668583370001161&context=L&vid=BU&search_scope=default_scope&tab=default_tab&lang=en_US)<sup><abbr title="Priestley, M. (1981).
-Spectral analysis and time series (Probability and mathematical statistics).
-London ; New York: Academic Press.">cite</abbr></sup>.
+For those interested in exploring further, see [Percival & Walden, 1998](https://doi.org/10.1017/CBO9780511622762) and [Priestley, 1981](https://buprimo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA_BOSU121668583370001161&context=L&vid=BU&search_scope=default_scope&tab=default_tab&lang=en_US).

-In case you missed it earlier, details and intuition behind each step of the analysis above are provided in the supplement entitled: [*Intuition behind the power spectral density*](https://eschlaf2.github.io/Case-Studies-Python/03/supplement-2).
+In case you missed it earlier, details and intuition behind each step of the analysis above are provided in the supplement entitled: [*Intuition behind the power spectral density*](https://eschlaf2.github.io/Case-Studies-Python/03/supplement-psd).